jiashuoxu/nyc-congestion-pricing/README.md

 A data analysis and visualization project examining Year-1 outcomes of New York City's **Central Business District Tolling Program (CBDTP)** — the first cordon-based urban congestion pricing system in the United States, launched January 5, 2025.

----

-## Project Website

-The full interactive website is available at `index.html` — open it in any browser.

----

 ## Python Analysis (`app.py`)